ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

     <img src="asset/GPU_Version.png", width="800">
 </p>

 Here, we will be installing tensorflow from binary packages.
-According to the chart above, tensorflow 2.1 binary package ships with preconfigured cuda 10.1 dynamic libraries. <br>
+According to the chart above, tensorflow 1.15 binary package ships with preconfigured cuda 10.0. <br>
 Assuming that you have a nvidia compatible gpu, run in the terminal:
 ```
-python3 -m pip install --user --upgrade tensorflow-gpu
+python3 -m pip install --user tensorflow-gpu==1.15
 ```
 To check the successful gpu version installation, type:
 ```
 python3
-import tensorflow as tf2
+import tensorflow as tf
-tf2.test.is_gpu_available()
+tf.test.is_gpu_available()
 ```
 To know the version & directory where tensorflow is located, run:
 ```